1inch/1inch-docs/docs/limit-order-protocol/utils/guide/quick-start.md

 > ***Note***
 >
-> `@1inch/limit-order-protocol` package is now used for smart contract distribution and no linger contains this library.
+> `@1inch/limit-order-protocol` package is now used for smart contract distribution and no longer contains this library.

 <br/>